|

 Copenhagen Zoo

-With more than 3,000 animals and 264 species from around the world in total, the stars are the two pandas, but there’s plenty more to discover for animal lovers, if you’re visiting Copenhagen with kids.
+With more than 3,000 animals and 264 species from around the world in total, the stars are the two giant pandas, but there’s plenty more to discover for animal lovers if you’re visiting Copenhagen with kids.

 Spot local Nordic wildlife as well as a tropical section (perfect for chilly days or if you’re visiting Copenhagen in the rain), not to mention a children’s zoo where kids can meet pygmy goats and snakes at Copenhagen Zoo.

-The ‘Arctic Ring’ is also home to polar bears and seals, while you can also see the only Tasmanian devils to be found in captivity outside of Tasmania, hippos and the inhabitants of the Elephant House designed by Sir Norman Foster.
+The ‘Arctic Ring’ is also home to polar bears and seals, while you can also some of the few Tasmanian devils to be found in captivity outside of Tasmania, hippos and the inhabitants of the Elephant House designed by Sir Norman Foster.

 One of the oldest zoos in Europe, founded in 1859, there are 27 acres to explore as well as daily activities including feeding programmes and special experiences.
-Prebook skip-the-line tickets here.
+Book skip-the-line tickets including a discount here.

 Entry to Copenhagen Zoo is included in the Copenhagen Card, along with public transport and more than 80 other attractions in the city